Skip to content

 1. Manually define a Platform in Nautobot (this will be a one-time task in order to support any number of devices using this Platform)

-2. During onboarding, a Port and Platform must explicitly be specified (in addition to the IP and Site)
+2. During onboarding, a Port and Platform must explicitly be specified (in addition to the IP and Location)

 IOS and Junos Auto-Created Platforms

-The Onboarding Plugin will automatically create Platforms for vendor operating systems where platform auto-detection works.
+The Onboarding App will automatically create Platforms for vendor operating systems where platform auto-detection works.
 The picture below shows the details of auto-created Platforms for cisco_ios and juniper_junos.

 cisco_ios_platform juniper_junos_platform